CI-CMG/pointstore-api-docs/pointstore_api.md

 **POST** /order

-must include JSON payload described in the schema below.
+Create a new **order**.
+Must include JSON payload described in the schema below.
 The *url* in the response can be used to check the status.

 responses: